tylermcginnis/re-base/README.md

 ### timestamp

 ##### Purpose
-  This property contains the an object that you can use when adding data that will be converted to a timestamp by Firebase.
+  This property contains an object that you can use when adding data that will be converted to a timestamp by Firebase.
 See [the docs](https://firebase.google.com/docs/reference/js/firebase.database.ServerValue) for more info.

 <br />